Kobolds Ate My Baby!: Game play

 The players assume the roles of kobolds, creatures who are often used as weak but numerous "cannon fodder" characters in fantasy role-playing games such as Dungeons & Dragons.
 KAMB supposedly refutes this role, while at the same time playing up this and other stereotypes of fantasy role-playing.
 The game takes a generally humorous look at the genre and encourages joking and ludicrous, boisterous behavior among the players, the chief of which is the rule that whenever the name of the kobolds' king, Torg (All Hail King Torg!), is mentioned, all present are required to loudly proclaim, "ALL HAIL KING TORG!"

 KAMB is played using the dice rolling mechanism called the Beer Engine.
 It is called Beer after the four stats that make each character: Brawn, Ego, Extraneous, and Reflexes.
 Essentially, players are given a difficulty in numbers of dice, and they must roll under the appropriate value on their sheet.
 Kobolds being poorly suited to adventuring have low numbers, which keeps the humour alive in the game.

+In 2024 "Kobolds Ate My Baby!
+The Orange Book" by Bug Boll, Jon "The Kobold Dude" Manass, and Chris O'Neill was released.
+The new edition uses a version of 9th Level Games' polymorph™ system.
+Still only using six sided dice, players choose an "action," EAT, FEET, MEAT, or BEAT, than roll their d6 and compare the results to a "Resolver".
+The humor and goals of the game remain the same.

 KAMB is part of an annual event at the Origins Game Fair called the Midnight Massacre, in which large numbers of people customarily play multiple simultaneous games of KAMB and make significant amounts of noise.
 In 2005, the Midnight Massacre was staged as a LARP.